skylon07/hello-world/README.md

 # hello-world
-My ideas and resources repo
+NOT my ideas and resources repo

-This readme file doesnt do much, so you can ignore it!
+I use this repo whenever I want to test something out, but not make a new repository for it Bc I'm lazy sometimes